ziglang/zig-bootstrap/README.md

 Bootstrapping on Windows with MSVC is also possible via `build.bat`, which takes the same arguments as `build` above.

-This script requires that their "C++ CMake tools for Windows" component be installed via the Visual Studio installer.
+This script requires that the "C++ CMake tools for Windows" component be installed via the Visual Studio installer.

 The script must be run within the `Developer Command Prompt for VS 2019` shell: